lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 9.
 Scalable machine learning II

-In this week we will continue by considering distributed machine learning algorithms for clustering and collaborative filtering tasks.
-We will discuss a Mapreduce algorithm for k-means clustering problem, as well as an iterative algorithm for a collaborative filtering problem.
-We will consider Spark API approaches provided by MLib and ML packages.
-For the latter, we will introduce the concept of a pipeline that consists of a dataflow passing through transformer and estimator operators.
+In this week we continue by considering distributed machine learning algorithms for clustering and collaborative filtering tasks.
+We discuss a MapReduce algorithm for k-means clustering problem, as well as an iterative algorithm for collaborative filtering tasks.
+We consider Spark API approaches provided by MLib and ML packages.
+In the latter context, we introduce the concept of a pipeline that consists of a dataflow passing through transformer and estimator operators.

 *Readings*: